Stable Insights

 Stable Auto monitors thousands of non-Tesla Level 3 (L3) and Level 2 (L2) chargers across the U.S. Amidst ongoing confusion about charging costs and their impact on total cost of EV ownership, we’ve created a gasoline price equivalent index.
 This index translates electric vehicle charging costs into a familiar metric: gasoline prices.
 Understanding the varying price differences between gasoline and EV charging in each state allows EV charging companies to have a competitive advantage when it comes to planning deployments.
 This is because regions that offer substantial savings for drivers could see faster EV adoption in the future.
 It also presents a golden opportunity for station owners who are looking for higher profit margins to fuel the expansion of their charging networks.

-Average EV Charging Savings by State (Q4 '24)
+Average EV Charging Savings by State (Q2 '25)

 The average percentage discount that EV drivers experience when comparing the cost of charging an EV to the cost of gasoline.

-EV Charging Equivalent vs. Gasoline Price by State (Q4 ‘ 24)
+EV Charging Equivalent vs. Gasoline Price by State (Q2 '25)

-• EV drivers save, on average, about 51% on gasoline costs compared to typical ICE drivers, with savings ranging from 19% to 64% depending on the state.
+• EV drivers save, on average, about 45% on gasoline costs compared to typical ICE drivers, with savings ranging from 18% to 70% depending on the state

-• The average cost of EV charging equates to gasoline priced at $2.00 per gallon, $1.36 less than the average gasoline price in America.
+• The average cost of EV charging equates to gasoline priced at $1.63 per gallon vs a national average of $3.02 per gallon for gasoline

-• Washington drivers benefit the most, saving $2.44 per gallon equivalent, a 62% discount, thanks to the region's hydropower.
+• Washington drivers continue to benefit the most, saving $3.10 per gallon equivalent, a 70% discount, thanks to the region's hydropower.